 K-12 Outreach & Resources

-Illinois Computer Science has developed a series of outreach programs aimed at serving our local community to raise awareness about and interest in computer science.
+At Illinois Computer Science we aim to serve our local community and raise awareness and interest in computer science.
 Learn about our K-12 outreach and resources.

-Illinois CS offers a variety of K-12 outreach programs designed to raise awareness of computer science in our community, throughout the state of Illinois, and beyond.
-Our programs seek to introduce young people- especially women and people from groups underrepresented in computing- to skills highly sought-after in industry and academia, thus providing a pathway to impactful and fulfilling career opportunities.
+Our K-12 outreach programs are designed to raise awareness of computer science in our community throughout the state of Illinois and beyond.
+We seek to introduce young people, especially women and people underrepresented in computing, to skills highly sought after in industry and academia to provide a pathway to impactful and fulfilling career opportunities.

 Grainger College of Engineering Outreach Programs

-Grainger Engineering is at the heart of Illinois, and is committed to extending the benefits of engineering and STEM education to everyone.
-The College offers a variety of K-12 outreach opportunities for students such as:
+Grainger Engineering is committed to extending the benefits of engineering and STEM education to everyone.
+See our K-12 outreach opportunities:

 - Illinois First – 4 programs: Robotics Competition, Tech Challenge, LEGO League, and Junior LEGO League for ages 6 - 18